Tour Description

 - UNESCO World Heritage Listed destination Ilulissat Icefjord

-- Stay active and awake under the Midnight Sun
+- Stay active and awake under the Midnight Sun (JUNE and JULY)

 - Observe the difference between a small settlement and big ‘cities’ like Nuuk and Ilulissat